 Maccs brings extensive international, commercial experience from the profit sector.
 A chartered accountant, qualified with Coopers & Lybrand, she worked for Geest plc, Camelot plc and spent 13 years with Tate & Lyle Plc and ASR Group in the FMCG sector holding a variety of senior finance positions in European divisions, including doing a cross border sale for £30m at the age of 32.

-Maccs’ passion for the outdoors includes mountaineering, skiing, cycling and running which she marries with her interests in education in her non-executive roles.
-She is currently Chair of Advance Performance (UK) Ltd and has held a number of non-executive director positions including at Plas Y Brenin, the national outdoor centre.
+Maccs marries her passion for the outdoors with her interests in education in her non-executive roles.
+She is currently Chair of Advance Performance (UK) Ltd and Trustee of StreetGames and an active supporter of Huracan.
+She has held a number of non-executive director positions including at Plas Y Brenin, the national outdoor centre.

 She has mentored young people through both The Prince’s Trust and Hatch Enterprise.